Skip to content

 the secret cheats and furniture positioning menu

 Tampus Café —a play on tempus (time in latin) & an espresso tamper— is essentially a pomodoro timer wrapped in a turn-based coffee shop business strategy game.
-I’m a big fan of the pomodoro technique, but it sometimes fee to use it: so I asked myself: how might I reinforce that habit by employing my enthusiasm for cozy games and bring some silly joy into my workday?
+I’m a big fan of the pomodoro technique, but there’s nothing particularly inspiring me to use it on the daily.
+So I asked myself: how might I encourage and reinforce a pomodoro habit by employing some cozy game magic into the mix?

 The Insight

-As a dorky internet child, I have never stopped thinking about the game Lemonade Stand (and later, Dope Wars).
-I’ve tried to rebuild it numerous times as a side project (with hand-coded JS,) but each time realized that as much as I have a degree in business modelling & calculus, this was not really how I wanted to spend my weekends.
+As a 90s/2000s internet kid, I have never really stopped thinking about the game Lemonade Stand (and later, Dope Wars).
+I’ve tried to rebuild it numerous times as a side project (with hand-coded JS and Redux stores) but each time realized that business modelling & calculus were not really how I wanted to spend my weekends.

 Current Status

-This project is currently under development with plenty of features to come, including audio integration (SFX, focus music, and alert sounds), website/app blocking during focus, notifications, and additional game features like a furniture shop mini-game, staffing, and recipe builder.
+This project is currently under development with plenty of features to come.
+Up next is onboarding and gameflow refinement, with audio integration (SFX, focus music, and alert sounds), website/app blocking during focus, notifications, and additional game features like a furniture shop mini-game, staffing, and recipe builder.

 image of breathwork overlay